Compostela, Davao de Oro

 Compostela, officially the Municipality of Compostela (Lungsod sa Compostela; Bayan ng Compostela), is a municipality in the province of Davao de Oro, Philippines.
-According to the 2020 census, it has a population of 89,884 people.
+According to the 2024 census, it has a population of 89,224 people.

 Etymology

-There are no written records as to how Compostela got its name.
-Folklore tells that the area was a temporary Spanish settlement, a Campo de Castila (literally, "Field of Spaniards") populated by Spaniards from what is now Davao Oriental.
+There are no documented records explaining the origin of the name Compostela.
+According to local folklore, the area was once a temporary Spanish settlement, a Campo de Castila (literally, "Field of Spaniards") populated by Spaniards from what is now Davao Oriental.
 Another legend holds that a Spanish friar from the eastern coasts of Mindanao came to the place, bringing with him a statue of Saint James the Apostle, patron of his native Santiago de Compostela in Spain.
 The priest then christened the region after his own birthplace..